datashield/cran/web/index.md

 * [dataFrameSubsetDS2](dsBase/dataFrameSubsetDS2.html) dataFrameSubsetDS2 an assign function called by ds.dataFrameSubset
 * [densityGridDS](dsBase/densityGridDS.html) Generates a density grid with or without a priori defined limits
 * [dimDS](dsBase/dimDS.html) Returns the dimension of a data frame or matrix
+* [dmtC2SDS](dsBase/dmtC2SDS.html) Copy a clientside data.frame, matrix or tibble (DMT) to the serverside.
+* [elsplineDS](dsBase/elsplineDS.html) Basis for a piecewise linear spline with meaningful coefficients
 * [extract](dsBase/extract.html) Splits character by '$' and returns the single characters
+* [extractQuantilesDS1](dsBase/extractQuantilesDS1.html) Secure ranking of "V2BR" (vector to be ranked) across all sources and use of these ranks to estimate global quantiles across all studies
+* [extractQuantilesDS2](dsBase/extractQuantilesDS2.html) Secure ranking of "V2BR" (vector to be ranked) across all sources and use of these ranks to estimate global quantiles across all studies
 * [getWGSRDS](dsBase/getWGSRDS.html) Computes the WHO Growth Reference z-scores of anthropometric data
 * [glmDS1](dsBase/glmDS1.html) glmDS1 called by ds.glm
 * [glmDS2](dsBase/glmDS2.html) glmDS2 called by ds.glm